eja/wikilite/README.md

 Pre-compiled binaries for Linux, macOS, and Windows are available in the [latest release](https://github.com/eja/wikilite/releases/latest).

 A native [Android application](https://github.com/eja/wikilite/releases/latest/download/wikilite-android.apk) is also available in the releases.
+*   **Memory Requirements**: A minimum of 3 GB of free RAM is required to use the semantic search database on Android.
 *   **External Storage Support**: If a `wikilite.db` file is already present in the external SD card, the Android app will detect and use it directly.
 *   **In-App Download**: If no database is found on launch, the app provides an option to download a pre-built database.